Henrikarba/bomberman-dom/README.md

 ## 0. **TodoMVC**

-Open our [TodoMVC](https://todo-mvc-rust.vercel.app/) built in mini-framework
+Open our [TodoMVC](https://todo-mvc-rust.vercel.app/) built in mini-framework to see it in action!

 ## 1. **Basic starter example**